fernandopassaia/app_fullstackdemo/README.md

 will have all accesses.
 Anyway, if you want to test a "forbidden" and Angular Interceptor, you can delete it from "UserClaim" table (that links Claims to the Users).
 Than just logout (to delete token) and go on...

-**Note about the Template**: I've used a Ready-Template from internet.
+**Note about the Template**: I"ve used a Ready-Template from internet.
 So basically most of the things, html/css code comes from it.
-Part of items i've done (like modals, messages, some designs), installed and configured components.
+Part of items i"ve done (like modals, messages, some designs), installed and configured components.
 The Template comes with no code to integrate to backend, no services, no interceptor, auth, nothing at all.
 Just clean Design-Material template.
-I'm not a Designer, so i have to use a ready-to-go template to go-ahead with Panel.
+I"m not a Designer, so i have to use a ready-to-go template to go-ahead with Panel.

 **Please support us by giving a Star/Fork :star: .
-You'll receive updates - we still have much code to do ☕**
+You"ll receive updates - we still have much code to do ☕**